robocupathomeedu/rc-home-edu-learn-matlab/Manipulation/README.md

 * `importManipDescriptions.m` - Script that generates the above MAT file (requires the URDF and graphics files for the robot arm)
 * `testManipulation.m` - Script that tests manipulation tasks in simulation
 * `manipulationTask.m` - Script for manipulation using a real robot, with the Dynamixel ROS interface
-* `createTrajectory.m` - Function that generates a trajectory from waypoints
 * `plotTrajectory.m` - Function that plots a trajectory and waypoints

-TODO: Incorporate new trajectory generation utilities in Robotics System Toolbox